 Primary Function: Provides clinical education / patient care for students assigned to the William Feinbloom Vision Rehabilitation Center (WFVRC).
 Provides leadership in the development and coordination of the Low Vision Rehabilitation component of the anticipated Salus Institute for Multisensory Rehabilitation (SIMR).
 FOR COMPLETE DETAILS

 Associate Dean for the Practice of Optometric Medicine

 Primary Function: The mission of the Pennsylvania College of Optometry (PCO) at Salus University is to provide programs of excellence worldwide that prepare optometry students, optometry residents, Doctors of Optometry, and related providers to deliver exceptional patient care services that exceed practice standards and positively impact the quality of life.
 PCO's programs are offered in an interprofessional environment dedicated to teaching/learning effectiveness, enhancing career development, inspiring/developing leadership, and fostering new discoveries through research.
 To assist us in successfully achieving these goals, we are seeking candidates for the position of Associate Dean for the Practice of Optometric Medicine.
-Post Date: 03.21.2013 - For complete details

-Posted Date: February 25, 2014
+Posted Date: December 8, 2014

-Posted Date: January 30, 2014
+Posted Date: May 30, 2014

 Department: Physical Plant

 One Full Time Custodial Tech and one part time Custodial Tech

 Primary Function: The Custodial Technician is responsible for the cleaning of buildings, exam rooms, cafeteria, offices, classrooms and grounds of college properties, whether owned or leased.
 FOR COMPLETE DETAILS